Code-Institute-Submissions/whos-that-pokemon/README.md

 #### Other modes
 - I would like to add other modes that include other Pokémon generations for more of a challenge.
 For example, easy mode would be 150 Pokémon (Generation 1), medium mode would have 386 (Generation 1 – 3), hard mode would have 721 (Generation 1 – 6) and Pokémon master mode would have all 894 (Generation 1 – 8).
 #### Pokédex
-- A separate section to display all 150 Pokémon would be a ‘nice to have’ feature, which would display Pokémon names, sprites, type and number.
+- A separate Pokédex section to display all 894 Pokémon would be a ‘nice to have’ feature, which would display Pokémon names, their sprites, their type and their number.

 #### Scoreboard
-- A scoreboard to track progress compared to various attempts.
+- A scoreboard that allows the user to track their progress and compare it to previous attempts.
+The scoreboard would also allow the user to compare their score to other attendees of the event to motivate them to get a higher score.